 In ancient mythology, Apollo was seen as the most beautiful god.
 He was the patron god of archers, the god of light, truth and prophecy, music, poetry and the arts.
 Medicine and healing were also associated with Apollo, as he was seen as a god who had the ability to cure.
 As the patron deity of Delphi, Apollo was the prophetic god of the Delphic Oracle.

-In ancient mythology, Apollo was the patron God of archers, the God of light, truth and prophecy; music, poetry, and the arts.
-Medicine and healing were also associated with Apollo and he was seen as a God who had the ability to cure.
-During a period of pestilence in the 430s BC, Apollo's first temple at Rome was built in the Flaminian fields.
-During the Second Punic War in 212 BC, the Romans instituted the "Apollonian Games" in his honor.
-Over the centuries, Apollo became one of the chief Gods of Rome and after the Battle of Actium in 31 BC; Augustus erected a new temple to Apollo, dedicated a portion of the spoils to him and instituted annual games in his honor.
+The Roman worship of Apollo was adopted from the Greeks, and during a period of pestilence in the 430s BC, Apollo's first temple in Rome was built at the Flaminian fields.
+Over the centuries, Apollo became one of the chief gods of Rome.
+Caesar Augustus considered himself to be under the special protection of Apollo and was even said to be his son.
+After the Battle of Actium in 31 BC, Augustus erected a new temple to Apollo, dedicated a portion of the spoils to him and instituted annual games in his honor.